KDTD

 KDTD (1340 AM) is a radio station broadcasting a Mexican Regional music format.
-Licensed to Kansas City, Kansas, United States, the station is currently owned by Edward Reyes, through licensee Reyes Media Group, Inc.
+Licensed to Kansas City, Kansas, United States and serving the Kansas City metropolitan area, the station is currently owned by Edward Reyes, through licensee Reyes Media Group, Inc. The station's studios are located on South 55th Street in Kansas City, Kansas; and its transmitter is located on Ann Avenue behind the Midway Shopping Center.

 History

 Establishment as WLBF

 Entrepreneur and businessman Everett L. Dillard is the individual credited with putting the station on the air as WLBF.
 Dillard began broadcasting from his personal residence, with the original studio and transmitter being built at 32nd and Main streets in Kansas City, Missouri.
 The station moved across the river in 1928, when it began to occupy the 11th floor of the Elks Lodge Building (905 North 7th Street) in downtown Kansas City, Kansas.
 The building was last known as the Huron Building and was demolished in 1999.
 Like many early stations, WLBF moved around the dial in its early years; it started on 1420 kHz and relocated to 1430, where it broadcast with just 50 watts.
 In September 1928, it was allowed to move to 1200 kHz with 100 watts, only for a massive national radio reallocation (General Order 40) to send the station back to 1420 on November 11.

 Dillard went bankrupt in the Great Depression, and in 1930, the station was placed into receivership.
 That June, the station was sold to Alexander Maitland and Herbert Hollister, doing business as the WLBF Broadcasting Company.